Ted Critchley

 Edward Critchley (31 December 1903 – 1996) was an English footballer.
-A First Division championship winner with Everton, he has been described as "the finest 'home grown' player ever produced by Stockport County".
+A First Division championship winner with Everton, he has been described as "the finest 'homegrown' player ever produced by Stockport County".

 Career

 Stockport County

 Critchley played local football for Spring Gardens, Stockport Union Chapel, Cheadle and Witton Albion before joining Stockport County via Stalybridge Celtic in 1922.
-He made his debut on 9 December 1922, in a 2–0 defeat to Port Vale at The Old Recreation Ground.
+He made his debut on 9 December 1922, in a 2–0 defeat to Port Vale at the Old Recreation Ground.
 His second appearance came on the last day of the 1922–23 season, as the "Hatters" secured their Second Division status with a 3–0 win over Southampton at Edgeley Park.
-Countey retained their second tier status in 1923–24 and 1924–25, before finishing at the bottom of the division in 1925–26.
+County retained their second-tier status in 1923–24 and 1924–25, before finishing at the bottom of the division in 1925–26.
 He was too good a player to remain in the Third Division North for long in 1926–27.
 He played 118 games for County before being transferred to Everton for a £2,500 fee in December 1926.